 \section{Abstract}

-We investigate the convergence (as $\tau\to \infty$) of entire Lagrange interpolations and of Hermite interpolations of exponential type $\tau$ in weighted $L^p$-spaces on the real line.
-The weights are reciprocals of entire functions and depend also on $\tau$.
-(These weights may be viewed as smoothed versions of a target weight $w$.)
+We investigate the convergence of entire Lagrange interpolations and of Hermite interpolations of exponential type $\tau$, as $\tau\to \infty$, in weighted $L^p$-spaces on the real line.
+The weights are reciprocals of entire functions that depend on $\tau$ and may be viewed as smoothed versions of a target weight $w$.
 The convergence statements are obtained from weighted Marcinkiewicz inequalities for entire functions.
 We apply our main results to deal with power weights.